Sapphirine/SF-Crime-Classification/README.md

 * Guihao Liang (gl2520)

 # Project Contents
-Please consult our project report, `*.pdf`.
+Please consult our project report, `Final_Report.pdf`.
 You can also see a vivid video demostration of our project [here](https://www.youtube.com/watch?v=H_mdUsxq7vk)

 # Repo Composition
 * `graph.py` for data visulization